Miguel Harth-Bedoya

-Miguel Alberto Harth-Bedoya (born 1968) is a Peruvian conductor.
+Miguel Alberto Harth-Bedoya Gonzalez (born 1968) is a Peruvian conductor.
 He was formerly music director of the Fort Worth Symphony Orchestra from 2000 to 2020 and chief conductor of the Norwegian Radio Orchestra from 2013 to 2020.
-He is currently Director of Orchestral Studies at Baylor University.
+Starting the Fall of 2023, Harth-Bedoya became the Mary Franks Thompson Director of Orchestral Studies and Music Director of the Baylor University Symphony Orchestra.